-All pages of the Memorial, including the Title Page, shall be in Times New Roman, size twelve (12)

-font, double-spaced, have one-inch margins, and be set to U.S. letter size paper (8 1⁄2" x 11").
+All pages of the Memorial, including the Title Page, shall be in Times New Roman, size twelve (12) font, double-spaced, have one-inch margins, and be set to U.S. letter size paper (8 /2" x 11").
 The character spacing should be set to normal (condensed or expanded text will not be accepted).
-Failure to submit the Memorial in proper format will result in a penalty pursuant to rule 8.8.; additionally, Competition organizers will change the format to meet requirements.
+Failure to submit the Memorial in proper format will result in a two-point deduction penalty for every formatting error pursuant to rule 8.8; additionally, Competition organizers will change the format to meet requirements.
+The Memorial shall not include any tables, charts or images in any section of the document, including the Title Page and the Table of Contents.
+If a Memorial includes any of the aforementioned elements, they will be removed and/or edited by the Technical Committee.